redbadger/crux/docs/src/rfcs/per-operation-types.md

 declares no platforms; a package that declares `platforms:` conforms without repeating the annotation.
-In C#, the generated `Effect` record is not `partial`, so the kind accessor is emitted inside the record body rather than as an extension, and the `RequestKind` enum is namespace-qualified where it is used.
+In C#, the generated `Effect` record is not `partial`, so the kind accessor is emitted inside the record body rather than as an extension, and the `OperationKind` enum is namespace-qualified where it is used.

 The dispatcher resolves each request for the shell: never for a notification,